JohanHydra15/SolarSystemModel/README.md

 # SolarSystemModel
-A 2D model of our solar system with life-like animations.
+A 2D model of our solar system with life-like animations, uses object-oriented programming concepts.